IBM-Cloud/docs/services/DevOpsInsights/insights_risk.md

    * For deployment jobs, use **Publish deployment information to IBM Cloud DevOps**.

-3. Complete the required fields:
+3. Complete the required fields.
+These will vary depending on job type.

    * From the **Credentials** list, select your {{site.data.keyword.Bluemix_notm}} ID and password.
 If they are not saved in Jenkins, click **Add** to add and save them.
 Test your connection with {{site.data.keyword.Bluemix_notm}} by clicking **Test Connection**.